 Bush was awarded various medals for his service during World War II including Distinguished Flying Cross, Air Medal with Oak Leaf Cluster, Presidential Unit Citation with two oak leaf clusters, and Bronze Star, among others.

-- “Leadership to me means duty, honor, country.
+- “Leadership to me means duty, honor, and country.
 It means character, and it means listening from time to time.”

 - “The only way to protect our people, the only way to secure the peace, the only way to control our destiny is by our leadership — so the United States of America will continue to lead.”